 (6) If the mortgage creates a tenancy other than a tenancy at will between the mortgagor and the mortgagee, the affidavit must show how and when the tenancy was determined and if by service of notice when the notice was duly served.

-(7) Where the plaintiff claims payment of moneys secured by the mortgage, the affidavit must prove that the money is due and payable and give the particulars mentioned in paragraph (4).
+(7) Where the plaintiff claims payment of moneys secured by the mortgage, the affidavit must prove that the money is due and payable and give the particulars mentioned in subrule (4).

 (8) Where the plaintiff’s claim includes a claim for interest to judgment, the affidavit must state the amount of a day’s interest.

 [Rule 3 inserted in Gazette 10 Jan 1975 p.
-53-4.]
+53-4; amended in Gazette 28 Jun 2011 p.
+2552.]

 4. Action by writ: judgment in default